 CCS provides support for real-time discounts to be applied based on promotional top-ups and balance eligibility rules.
-These promotions grant discounts to qualifying usage determined by configurable eligibility criteria such as specific usage types and destinations within a set qualifying period.
+These promotions grant discounts to qualifying usage determined by configurable eligibility criteria such as specific usage types, destinations or ad-hoc account groupings within a set qualifying period.
 Furthermore, cross-balance discounts can be offered whereby usage of one balance may invoke a promotional discount or credit on another balance.

 The CCS Dashboard is an integrated tool for monitoring and managing all CCS nodes, processes and databases.
 It provides a graphical representation of the real-time system performance, highlighting key performance metrics including throughput, latency and error rates, with in-app notifications and configurable email alerts to advise when performance thresholds have been crossed.